 Certain statements contained in this MD&A constitute "forward-looking information" within the meaning of applicable Canadian securities laws and "forward-looking statements" within the meaning of applicable securities laws in the United States (collectively, "Forward-Looking Statements").
 These statements relate to the expectations of management about future events, results of operations and the Company's future performance (both operational and financial) and business prospects.
 All statements other than statements of historical fact are Forward-Looking Statements.
 The use of any of the words "anticipate", "plan", "contemplate", "continue", "estimate", "expect", "intend", "propose", "might", "may", "will", "shall", "project", "should", "could", "would", "believe", "predict", "forecast", "target", "aim", "pursue", "potential", "objective" and "capable" and the negative of these terms or other similar expressions are generally indicative of Forward-Looking Statements.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such Forward-Looking Statements.
 No assurance can be given that these expectations will prove to be correct and such Forward-Looking Statements should not be unduly relied on.
-These statements speak only as of the date of this MD&A. In addition, this MD&A may contain Forward-Looking Statements attributed to third-party industry sources.
+These statements speak only as of the date of this MD&A in addition, this MD&A may contain Forward-Looking Statements attributed to third-party industry sources.
 Without limitation, this MD&A contains Forward-Looking Statements pertaining to the following:

-- future events or future performance; - the potential benefits of recent royalty and physical uranium acquisitions; - the impact of general business and economic conditions; - expectations regarding uranium prices and the impacts of U.S. and other governmental policies on uranium demand; - expectations regarding supply and demand for uranium; - the impacts of the novel coronavirus ("COVID-19") on the business of the Company and the operators of the projects underlying its projects the ongoing operation
+- future events or future performance; - the potential benefits of royalty and physical uranium acquisitions; - the impact of general business and economic conditions: - expectations regarding uranium prices and the impacts of U.S. and other governmental policies on uranium demand; - expectations regarding supply and demand for uranium; - the impacts of the novel coronavirus ("COVID-19") on the business of the Company and the operators of the projects underlying its interests and the operation thereof;

-- of the properties in which the Company holds or may hold uranium interests: - future debt levels, financial capacity, liquidity and capital resources; - anticipated future sources of funds to meet working capital requirements; - future capital expenditures and contractual commitments; - expectations respecting future financial results; - expectations with respect to the Company's financial position; and - expectations regarding the Company's business plans, strategies, growth and results of operations.
+- future debt levels, financial capacity, liquidity and capital resources; - anticipated future sources of funds to meet working capital requirements; - future capital expenditures and contractual commitments; - expectations respecting future financial results; - expectations with respect to the Company's financial position; and - expectations regarding the Company's business plans, strategies, growth and results of operations.